 - Android owns the Smart TV space (and is diving into devices).

-They’re also about to launch an Android TV streaming device to compete with Roku and Amazon Fire stick.
+They’re also about to launch an Android TV streaming app to compete with Roku and Amazon Firestick.
 And it comes with a remote, correcting Chromecast’s main downfall.

 - Amazon Fire TV is a strong streaming device competitor to Roku.